yodaos-project/yoda-book/en/guidance/04-app-manifest.md

 **&lt;boolean&gt;** Default: false

-If the application wants to start immediately when YodaOS is ready, instead of waiting for the user's voice to trigger the command, and then wants to continue the process after processing the voice request, instead of exiting the process as soon as all voice requests have been processed , you need to set the manifest.daemon option to true.
+If the application wants to start immediately when YODAOS is ready, instead of waiting for the user's voice to trigger the command, and then wants to continue the process after processing the voice request, instead of exiting the process as soon as all voice requests have been processed , you need to set the manifest.daemon option to true.

 Example:
 ```json